themeselection/chameleon-bootstrap-html-admin-template-free/README.md

 If you are looking for more free templates like Chameleon Admin Lite, please visit **[ThemeSelection](https://themeselection.com/)**.

+## Note

 **We request you to keep ThemeSelection credit link in the footer section.**

-## Note
-It is not mandatory to use Node & Gulp as mentioned below for using this admin template, We have used Node & Gulp to compile SCSS file to CSS and generate minified dist CSS & JS file only.
-You can use direct CSS and JS files to customize and use this admin template.
-You can use this admin template any JS framework like Angular, React & Vue and integrate with any back-end technology like PHP, Ruby, .Net, Java & Python etc...

 ## Installation